As Peloton prepares IPO, music publishers seek to double lawsuit to $300 million

 The proposed complaint was filed two days after Peloton said it planned to raise up to $1.33 billion in an initial public offering, by offering 46 million shares priced between $26 and $29 each.

-Peloton said its platform could have been developed only through "close collaboration" with major labels and music publishers, among others.
+It told CNBC television its platform could have been developed only through "close collaboration" with major labels and music publishers, among others, and that it would continue defending against the lawsuit and pursuing counterclaims.

-"We will continue to defend ourselves against claims made in this matter and look forward to pursuing our counterclaims," the company said in an emailed statement.

 In a Friday court filing, Peloton's lawyers asked Cote to schedule a conference to address the publishers' and NMPA's alleged failure to turn over documents relevant to its case, saying the parties had reached an "impasse."